yearsyan/YAHOOK/README.md

 # YAHOOK
 Yet another hook.
 ## Introduction
-A inline native hook for mobile device such as Android Phone.
+An inline native hook for mobile device such as Android Phone.